The Thread That Connects Us: Interviewing Ayaan Mohamud

 “I never saw characters like me growing up...
 I've never seen the language written on the page.”

-After a successful debut last year with her novel You Think You Know Me (2023), Ayaan Mohamud brings us another skilfully weaved together emotional journey with The Thread That Connect Us (2024).
+After a successful debut last year with her novel You Think You Know Me (2023), Ayaan Mohamud brings us another skilfully weaved together emotional journey with The Thread That Connects Us (2024).
 The story follows two young girls, Safiya and Halima, whose lives are upended by the choices of their parents.
 Safiya, struggling with her father’s departure and return with a new family, refuses to open up to love, even though she feels drawn to her neighbor, Yusuf.
 Halima, on the other hand, resents having to move to England with her stepfather, where she faces a difficult transition, including bullying and the challenge of learning a new language.

 Mohamud’s work is reflective, focusing on authenticity and cultural representation; her work resonates with those of us seeking acknowledgement and a mirror into our own lives.
 Her journey begins in childhood, like many writers, writing stories often mimicking the literature she was consuming which lacked any form of diversity.